FMA Excellence Awards 2017

 The Strategy outlines a number of key actions to improve the quality and uptake of flood controls.
 Sharyon led a process that looked at issues and gaps, and identified a pathway to improvement.
 Sharyon applied her experience working on the CMA board and Local Government to apply a pragmatic lens to the economic application of land use planning tools.

-FMA-NRMA Insurance Flood Risk Management Project of the Year: Melbourne Water, BMT WBM and Deltares
+Winner: Melbourne Water, BMT WBM and Deltares

 The often fast onset nature of flooding in some locations in Port Philip and Westerport regions placed enormous stress on Melbourne Water’s flood intelligence modellers to understand and translate evolving and forecast flood behaviour.